Reform Judaism: Openness

 Religious inclusion for LGBT people and ordination of LGBT rabbis were also pioneered by the movement.
-Intercourse between consenting adults was declared as legitimate by the Central Conference of American Rabbis in 1977, and openly gay clergy were admitted by the end of the 1980s.
-Same-sex marriage was sanctioned by the end of the following decade.
+Intercourse between consenting adults was declared as legitimate by the Central Conference of American Rabbis (CCAR) in 1977, Hebrew Union College - Jewish Institute of Religion accepted its first open LGBTQ students in 1990 (Leslie Bergson, Stephen Roberts and Burt Schuman) and the CCAR openly gay clergy were admitted in 1990.
+Same-sex marriage was sanctioned by the year 2000.
 In 2015, the URJ adopted a Resolution on the Rights of Transgender and Gender Non-Conforming People, urging clergy and synagogue attendants to actively promote tolerance and inclusion of such individuals.

 American Reform, especially, turned action for social and progressive causes into an important part of religious commitment.
 From the second half of the 20th century, it employed the old rabbinic notion of Tikkun Olam, "repairing the world", as a slogan under which constituents were encouraged to partake in various initiatives for the betterment of society.
 The Religious Action Center of Reform Judaism became an important lobby in service of progressive causes such as the rights of minorities.
 Tikkun Olam has become the central venue for active participation for many affiliates, even leading critics to negatively describe Reform as little more than a means employed by Jewish liberals to claim that commitment to their political convictions was also a religious activity and demonstrates fealty to Judaism.
 Dana Evan Kaplan stated that "Tikkun Olam has incorporated only leftist, socialist-like elements.
 In truth, it is political, basically a mirror of the most radically leftist components of the Democratic Party platform, causing many to say that Reform Judaism is simply 'the Democratic Party with Jewish holidays'."
 In Israel, the Religious Action Center is very active in the judicial field, often using litigation both in cases concerning civil rights in general and the official status of Reform Judaism within the state, in particular.